Child Passenger Safety

-The Department of Public Health currently offers child passenger safety classes on Wednesdays from 12:00 -1:00 pm.
-Our child passenger safety technician provides education for parents on car seat usage and proper installation.
-A free car seat is given to parents in need of assistance who attend the class.
+Child passenger safety education is provided on Wednesdays from 12:00 -1:00 pm.
+Our child passenger safety technician instructs parents on car seat usage and proper installation.
+A free car seat is given to parents in need of assistance who attend the class (as funding is available).
 To register, contact Kaye Brownlee, BSSW, LCCE, Health Educator, at (828) 694-6066.We are also a resource for assisting parents in locating free or reduced price infant and booster seats.

 For additional information on child passenger safety, visit The Car Seat Lady.